 Note: You may only do wiring yourself if you own and live in your single-family home.
-This does not include any rental property or mobile homes.
+This does not include any rental property, homes used for day care or other home businesses, or mobile homes.
 The wiring must be done by the homeowner who occupies the home.
 All other electrical work must be done by a licensed contractor.

 Before you begin work, fill out the "Application for Electrical Inspection and Affidavit" available from the Inspections Department at City Hall or on-ine as a Microsoft Word document or an Adobe Acrobat .pdf file.
 Please provide both a work and home phone number so that we can reach you if necessary.